- Exterior still graceful

 The Platinum trim gets hand-wrapped leather for its steering wheel, instrument panel, and door trim.
 It has its own grille, as well as special 19-inch alloy wheels.

-The new Fusion V6 Sport gets some unique styling to set it apart from more pedestrian Fusions.
-Those include a black mesh grille, deeper front air intakes, a rear spoiler, dual exhaust outlets, and its own 19-inch wheels.
+The new Fusion Sport gets some unique styling to set it apart from more pedestrian Fusions.
+These include its own 19-inch wheels, steering wheel shift paddles, LED fog lamps, a rear spoiler, aluminum pedals, leather and synthetic suede sport seats, and active noise cancellation.

 Other options of note include an Appearance Package to dress up the base Fusion S model with 18-inch alloy painted Ebony black wheels, fog lamps, and a rear spoiler, and a Cold Weather package for the SE that bundles remote starting, heated cloth seats, and floor mats.
 The best value is probably the Fusion SE, which offers a reasonably well-equipped model for about $30,000.